 Transport to/from Tashkent

 Tashkent is connected by train to every major city in Uzbekistan, as well as many destinations in Kazakhstan and Russia directly.
-There are no direct rail connections with cities in Kyrgyzstan, Tajikistan or Turkmenistan.
+Besides a seasonal connection with Bishkek, there are no direct rail connections with cities in Kyrgyzstan, Tajikistan or Turkmenistan.
 In general, the railroad is a convenient, inexpensive, interesting and fast way to get around Uzbekistan.
 All details on the Uzbek train page.

 Central train station